Repairs, replacements and refunds

 |Fault appears after the first 6 months||The burden of proof switches to you

-This means that it may be more difficult to seek remedies as you may be asked to prove that the good was faulty from the day of purchase or delivery
+This means that it may be more difficult to get remedies as you could be asked to prove that the good was faulty from the day of purchase or delivery

-If the product comes with a commercial guarantee or warranty, you may be able to make a claim using this additional protection.
-Find out more about guarantees and warranties.
+If the product comes with a commercial guarantee and warranty, you may be able to make a claim using this additional protection.

 |Fault appears within 6 years||You have 6 years to take a claim to the small claims court if a